Homeward Bound Pets is always in need of volunteers! Volunteers are what make us thrive. There are many different opportunities available.

 Lending a hand with recycling

-We accept all recyclable pop bottles, pop cans and 5¢ plastic water bottles at our thrift shop 24/7 as well as your spent/used printer toner and/or ink cartridges.
-We are always in need of volunteers to help transport and/or coordinate these.
+We accept all recyclable pop bottles, pop cans, and 10¢ plastic water bottles at our thrift shop 24/7 as well as your used printer toner and/or ink cartridges.
+We are always in need of volunteers to help transport and/or coordinate the collection and redemption of these items.

 Keeping our grounds in good shape